 MSH will lead public financing expert Nathan Associates; women-owned small business Open Development, LLC; and local partners to assist governments and other TB actors in achieving and sustaining transformation.

-Eliminate Tuberculosis from Ethiopia (ETBE) is a five-year project that will build on MSH’s contributions to Ethiopia’s TB control efforts for the past 15 years.
+The USAID Eliminate TB Project is a five-year project that will build on MSH’s contributions to Ethiopia’s TB control efforts for the past 15 years.
 That work has driven declines in TB incidence of some 8% per year—one of the best records among high-burden TB countries.
 With longtime collaborator KNCV Tuberculosis Foundation and three local partners, MSH will accelerate and sustain a decrease in TB incidence to achieve the World Health Organization’s End TB targets by 2035 and lay the groundwork to eliminate TB in Ethiopia by 2050.

 About MSH’s TB work